 From May 2, 2012, through June 30, 2022, the volunteer firefighter has maintained a minimum of thirty-six (36) hours per year of training participation as a volunteer firefighter for each year of pension service awarded.

-As of July 1, 2022, and thereafter, the volunteer firefighter has maintained minimum requirements as follows for each year of pension service awarded.
+As of July 1, 2022, and thereafter, the volunteer firefighter has maintained the following minimum requirements for each year of pension service awarded.

 64 hours of in-district standard training per year, as referenced by the Training Standard Operating Procedures (SOP).
 If the volunteer firefighter chooses to get a certification, they will receive 16 hours of standard training credit for the following: